Laravel-Backpack/docs/5.x-dev/crud-columns.md

 ### date

-The date column will show a localized date in the default date format (as specified in the ```config/backpack/base.php``` file), whether the attribute is casted as date in the model or not.
+The date column will show a localized date in the default date format (as specified in the ```config/backpack/base.php``` file), whether the attribute is cast as date in the model or not.

 Note that the ```format``` attribute uses ISO date formatting parameters and not PHP ```date()``` formatters.
 See <https://carbon.nesbot.com/docs/#iso-format-available-replacements> for more information.